ferhatgec/scrift/README.md

 # Fegeya Scrift
 ## ScriftLang is simple shell and scripting language for Fegeya Fusion.

-## ScriftLang is new generation shell project.
+## ScriftLang is new generation shell and scripting language project.

 ![Scrift](docs/resource/Scrift.png)